AtharvaMutsaddi/Jigsaw-Comments-Severity-Rating-Application/README.md

 4. Test thoroughly.
 5. Commit your changes and push to your forked repository.
 6. Submit a pull request, describing your changes in detail.
+7. Changes can be made now in the Model Notebook folder for improving model accuracy

 ## License